 Eleven Man Ballot Deck & System

-• This style or variation of openings for checkers is a most interesting and exciting form, and recognized and highly respected by the professional checker playing fraternity.
+This style or variation of openings for checkers is a most interesting and exciting form, and recognized and highly respected by the professional checker playing fraternity.
 In this variation of checker openings, the board is set up as normal, using standard American (English) checker rules, but one piece of each color is removed, and then a move for each side is played.
 The pieces removed and moves played are selected by random ballot.
-This yields exactly 2,500 unique starting positions, far too many for opening play to be memorized.
+This yields exactly 2,500 unique starting positions, far too much opening play to be memorized.
 The Eleven Man Ballot is the true test of an accomplished cross-board player's checker aptitude and ability to visualize.

-• 11-Man Ballot is a special deck of 8 cards, each card has 4 sections and there are 4 drawings (one for each section) Red removes a checker from any squares 5 thru 12.
+11-Man Ballot is a special deck of 8 cards, each card has 4 sections and there are 4 drawings (one for each section) Red removes a checker from any squares 5 thru 12.
 White removes a checker from any squares 21 thru 28.
-Red's 1st move is any of the possible 7 moves made from row 9 thru 12 and like wise any possible move from White's row 21 thru 24.
+Red's 1st move is any of the possible 7 moves made from row 9 thru 12 and likewise any possible move from White's row 21 thru 24.

-• Red draws first to determine which man he removes and returns this card to the ballot deck so he can draw his second ballot for his first move, then White follows the same procedure.
+Red draws first to determine which man he removes and returns this card to the ballot deck so he can draw his second ballot for his first move, then White follows the same procedure.
 He draws his removal and first move to complete the 11-man ballot opening position setup.
 Red starts by making the first "reply move" just as first opening move in starting a GAYP game.
 Each player plays both sides of this opening ballot.

-• Newell Banks designed and developed this deck in 1907 which is clever, easy, simple to use, and improved the scope of freestyle and 2-move restriction checker opening lines.
+Newell Banks designed and developed this deck in 1907 which is clever, easy, simple to use, and improved the scope of freestyle and 2-move restriction checker opening lines.

-• If you pick a move for a man who is already removed, then you move the next man behind it in the same direction.
+If you pick a move for a man who is already removed, then you move the next man behind it in the same direction.
 Occasionally this means you can only move the single man because of the sides have eliminated the directional choice.
 For instance: if you removed man on 11 and picked move 11-15 then you have to move 8-11, if you picked 11-16 then you have to move 7-11.
 And if you removed man on 12 and picked move 12-16, then you have to move 8-12 (no directional choice).

-• 11-Man World Champions
+11-Man World Champions

 Champions